Landscaping

 Before beginning a career in landscaping, one should consider the other required skills that come with the job.
 Along with organizational skills and being able to communicate, landscapers should be able to lift up to 50 pounds and be able to understand the maintenance of lawns and managing pests.
 Since this type of work deals with nature and outdoor structures, landscapers must be able to submit themselves in an outdoor environment for extended periods of time.
 If you enjoy working outdoors and think you can bring your organization skills outside, perhaps landscaping is the job to consider!

-Examples of Pre-Apprenticeship Skills
+Examples of Vocational Skills

 • Demonstrating the correct use of common tools and job site safety